rickyriosp/lab/README.md

-# lab
+# Sandbox for exploring, and experimenting with code
 Learning happens in the lab, not the lecture hall.
-This repo contains various different coding and technical lab experiments, exercises, and explorations.